root-project/web/manual/math/index.md

 ### Minuit2 library

 The [Minuit2](https://root.cern/doc/master/group__Minuit.html){:target="_blank"} library is a new object-oriented implementation, written in C++, of the popular MINUIT minimization package.
 These new version provides basically all the functionality present in the old Fortran version, with almost equivalent numerical accuracy and computational performances.

-Furthermore, it contains new functionality, like the possibility to set single side parameter limits or the FUMILI algorithm, which is an optimized method for least square and log likelihood minimizations.
+Furthermore, it contains new functionality, like the possibility to set single side parameter limits or the FUMILI algorithm (see → [FUMILI minimization package](#fumili-minimization-package)), which is an optimized method for least square and log likelihood minimizations.
 The package has been originally developed by M. Winkler and F. James.

 > **Topical manuals**
 >
 > For Minuit2, topical manuals are available at [Topical Manuals - Minuit2]({{ '/topical/#minuit-2' | relative_url }}).<br>
 > They contain in-depth information about Minuit2.

+### FUMILI minimization package

+FUMILI is used to minimize Chi-square function or to search maximum of likelihood function.

+FUMILI is based on ideas, proposed by I.N.
+Silin.
+It was converted from FORTRAN to C by Sergey Yaschenko s.yaschenko@fz-juelich.de.

+For detailed information on the FUMILI minimization package, see → [TFumili class reference](https://root.cern/doc/master/classTFumili.html){:target="_blank"}.

 ## UNU.RAN